Dagovax/DGCore/README.md

 2. Place the @DGCore folder and all its content into your server (same directory as @ExileServer).

+3. Add the line `@DGCore` to your `-servermods=` launch parameter

-3. Start your server.
+4. Start your server

-4. Check in your server logs if you see the message `"DGCore succesfully initialized!"`.
+5. Check in your server logs if you see the message `"DGCore succesfully initialized!"`.

-5. If you do not see that message, all other DG script will also fail.
+6. If you do not see that message, all other DG script will also fail.
 So contact me at the Discord.

 # Contact